viv-4/k8s-helm/ansible/README.md

 ## Limitations

-The role `placeos.helm.releasevars` is a convenience method to prevent overiding the rethinkdb password.\
+The role `placeos.helm.releasevars` is a convenience method to prevent overiding the rethinkdb password.
 In a real world situation the admin password would not be shared and the charts should probably be managed seperately as seperate playbooks.

+Make sure to delete PVCs left over by StatefulSets when when uninstalling charts